redcrowlab/rcNixRecon/README.md

 #######################################################################

+DESCRIPTION:
 rcNixRecon is PoC Code to conduct a survey of a Unix based host and attempt to collect basic information useful to an attacker or for identifying potential vulnerabilities and defenses.

 Why a shell script?
 This code is designed to be as portable as possible so that it can work on devices from desktops to super computers to IoT running embedded Linux.
+Not all systems, especially embedded or IoT have python, perl, etc. available.

 This tool performs the following checks: